 5. Sensing Notification / Data Collection: The sensing entities perform the configured sensing operations and provide measurement data to the Sensing Function. (as per KI#4).

-6. Sensing Service Notify: The Sensing Function processes the collected data, generates sensing results (optionally enriched with contextual information, and notifies the AF in accordance with the subscribed reporting.
+6. Sensing Service Notify: The Sensing Function processes the collected data, generates sensing results (optionally enriched with contextual information and notifies the AF in accordance with the subscribed reporting.

 Editor's note: Interaction with NEF for untrusted AFs is FFS.